Djokovic defeats Thiem to reach Madrid final

 Yet Djokovic broke straight back when the Austrian somehow failed to clear the net with a backhand, giving his opponent the chance to serve for the match.

-However, Djokovic uncharacteristically lost his nerve, double-faulting to force another breaker, where he eventually prevailed to reach his third final in the Spanish capital.
+However, Djokovic uncharacteristically lost his nerve, double-faulting to force another tie-break, where he eventually prevailed to reach his third final in the Spanish capital.